SamuRoj/AREP_Taller_2/README.md

   ![QueryTest.png](src/main/resources/img/QueryTest.png)

-  - To test another parameter it has to be changed in the method getValues shown before.
-In case, the parameter doesn't exist, null will be retrieved.
+  - To test another parameter it has to be changed in the method getValues() shown before.
+In case, the parameter doesn't exist, Not Found will be retrieved.

 - A staticfiles() method that allows developers to define the folder where static files would be queried.